prospa-stan/DotnetTemplates/docs/AspNetCoreApiAzureNsb.md

 az keyvault secret set --vault-name $keyvaultName -n "EndpointKey" --value "secret" az keyvault secret set --vault-name $keyvaultName -n "ConnectionStrings--ServiceBus" --value $serviceBusConnectionString
 ```

+#### NServiceBus License

+Add the NServiceBus License to the root of the solution and add it as a linked item to the projected created.